Gynecomastia & Risperdal

 Symptoms of Gynecomastia

 Gynecomastia is caused by a hormonal imbalance of estrogen and testosterone and can affect one or both breasts, often disproportionately.
+A study shows that gynecomastia in teenage boys can have negative effects on their self-esteem, as well as cause various other emotional health problems.
 In addition to the devastating emotional consequences of the condition, men and boys suffering with gynecomastia may also have pain in their breasts.
 Sometimes, gynecomastia resolves on its own, but the condition often requires medical or surgical intervention to return the patient to his former physique.
-Signs and symptoms of gynecomastia include swollen breast gland tissue and breast tenderness.
+Symptoms of gynecomastia include swollen breast tissue, breast tenderness, and nipple discharge.

 A number of medications can cause gynecomastia.
 These include: